AhmadAwasiAI/Devices-Price-Classification-System/README.md

          ---->crons #(In order to send notifications in a scheduled and organized manner)
               ----> not_start_training_program_notification_cron # send notifications in not start program case
               ----> finishes_training_program_notification_cron # send notifications in finished program case
-         ----> reposiories # (this handle apis and respose for fitness app )
+         ----> reposiories # (this handle apis and respose for predict app )
               ----> event #: have event apis
                     ----> platform #: this in case we will have multi platforms in future (website, dahboard, mobile...)
                           ----> commom #: this have common apis and serializers between (website, dahboard, mobile...)